The Sot-Weed Factor (novel): Plot

 At the next settlement, Ebenezer witnesses a chaotic outdoor court in session.
 He hears how William Smith was once indentured to a man named Ben Spurdance and how Spurdance tried to swindle Smith out of his share of land upon expiry of his indenture.
 The court is about to find in favour of Spurdance, but an outraged Ebenezer insists that the court punish Spurdance by signing the rights to Spurdance's land over to Smith.
 The judge agrees and gets Ebenezer to sign a document, whereupon Ebenezer discovers that Spurdance is the overseer of Malden, and that his father's estate has now passed to Smith.
 Ebenezer meets Mary Mungummory, a prostitute who was once the lover of the Indian Charley Mattasin.
 He hears that John McEvoy has travelled to Maryland in search of Joan Toast, and meets Thomas Tayhoe, a man who has been indentured to William Smith because of trickery on the part of McEvoy.
 Ebenezer offers to exchange places with Tayhoe, and this plan is accepted by Smith on the condition that Ebenezer marries Susan Warren.
 After the marriage, Susan reveals that she is really Joan Toast.

-Upon hearing that his father is due to arrive at Malden, Ebenezer flees in the company of one Nicholas Lowe, who turns out to be Henry in yet another disguise.
+Hearing that his father is due to arrive at Malden, Ebenezer flees in the company of Nicholas Lowe, who turns out to be Henry in yet another disguise.
 Henry reveals that Anna is in Maryland and Ebenezer resolves to find her.
-Upon arrival in the town of St Mary's, Ebenezer encounters Bertrand, who has again been posing as Ebenezer.
+Arriving in the town of St Mary's, Ebenezer encounters Bertrand, who has again been posing as Ebenezer.
 Bertrand has become the lover of Lucy Rowbotham, who had married the Reverend Tubman only to discover that Tubman was already married.
 Because of the wagers made on board of the Poseidon, Tubman and Lucy both believe they have a claim on Malden.